ostin-r/automate-boring-stuff-solutions/README.md

 - Project 2: [mad-lib.py](https://github.com/ostin-r/automate-boring-stuff-solutions/blob/main/Chapter%209/mad-lib.py)
   - mad-lib.py will search for mad-lib-blank.txt and replace any all-caps parts of speech with user supplied input.
 It will then put the results into madLib-X.txt where X is a version number.
   - I learned a lot during this project.
 While this is only about 30 lines of code, I had to go through it slowly and break it into chunks since I had combine my knowledge of regex and file i/o.
 In addition, I'm pretty proud of myself for condensing a massive train of if statments into a much smaller 4-line solution (actual code below).
+I've found that the more lines something takes to complete, the more skeptical of my approach to the problem.
+The solution here is much more simple and beautiful.
+      I changed this code:

         for word in keyword_regex.findall(contents):